 Gender norms, often rooted in culture and beliefs, can contribute to unintended pregnancy, STIs, HIV/AIDS, sexual violence and coercion, early marriage, and other harmful practices.

 For females, gender norms in many cultures may include expectations of submissiveness, deference to male authority, dependence, virginity until marriage, and faithfulness during marriage.
 Norms for men, in contrast, are built around power and control, independence, not showing emotions, risk-taking, using violence to resolve conflict, early sexual activity, and having multiple sexual partners.
-Such inequality limits young people's control over their sexual and reproductive lives and reinforces centuries-old development challenges.
+Such inequality limits young people's control over their reproductive lives and reinforces centuries-old development challenges.

-Adolescence provides an opportunity to address gender issues and related sexual and reproductive health concerns.
+Adolescence provides an opportunity to address gender issues and related reproductive health concerns.
 Many projects that address gender inequality have focused primarily on the needs of girls, but there is growing recognition of the importance of working with boys and young men to help achieve positive long-term change.
-Working to change gender norms while people are young is a proven and cost-effective way of addressing gender inequalities and improving sexual and reproductive health and HIV/AIDS outcomes.
+Working to change gender norms while people are young is a proven and cost-effective way of addressing gender inequalities and improving reproductive health and HIV/AIDS outcomes.

 Gender equality and female empowerment are fundamental to the realization of human rights and key to effective and sustainable development outcomes.
 Although many gender gaps have narrowed over the past two decades, substantial inequalities remain across every development priority worldwide – from political participation to economic inclusion – and remain a significant challenge across all sectors in which USAID works, particularly in low-income and conflict-affected countries and among disadvantaged groups.
 Building on the Agency’s decades of experience, the new policy provides guidance on pursuing more effective, evidence-based investments in gender equality and female empowerment and incorporating these efforts into our core development programming.